NiEmiya/NiEmiya/README.md

   </a>
 </h1>

 <p align='center'>Hello!
-I am AJ Founder of Sun Rise community and helped paved way for FiveM community.</p>
+I am Nima, Fullstack developer based in Toronto, Ontario.</p>

 <!--- About You --->